 The results of the Texas Utility Commission's final decision related to the Company's final fuel reconciliation are a component of the True-Up Order.
 The Company has appealed certain portions of the True-Up Order involving a disallowance of approximately \$67 million relating to the final fuel reconciliation in 2003 plus interest of \$10 million.
+The Company has fully reserved for the disallowance and related interest accrual.
 A judgment was entered by a Travis County court in May 2005 affirming the Texas Utility Commission's decision.
-The Company filed an appeal to the 3rd Court of Appeals in Austin in June 2005, and in April 2006, the 3rd Court of Appeals issued an order affirming the Texas Utility Commission's decision.
-The Company has until August 16, 2006 to file an appeal with the Texas Supreme Court.
+The Company filed an appeal to the 3rd Court of Appeals in Austin in June 2005, and in April 2006, the 3rd Court of Appeals issued a judgment affirming the Texas Utility Commission's decision.
+The Company filed an appeal with the Texas Supreme Court in August 2006, and in October 2006, the Texas Supreme Court requested that the Texas Utility Commission and the City of Houston file written responses to the Company's petition for review.
+The Texas Supreme Court may grant or deny the petition for review.
+If the petition is denied, the Court of Appeals' judgment would become final.
+If the petition is granted, the Texas Supreme Court would address the merits of the Company's appeal.
+There is no deadline for the Texas Supreme Court's decisions.